Lansoweb/LosLog/README.md

 The default logfile is data/log/sql.log

 ### StaticLogger
-This logger is usually used to log development or debug messages.
+This logger is usually used to log development or debug messages, arrays and objects.
 Just call it statically anywhere in your code.

 ```php
 LosLog\Log\StaticLogger::save("Test message");